 You'll be able to instantly access and download your new Privacy Policy.

-In the US, companies normally file a Chapter 7 or Chapter 11 bankruptcy.
-The differences between the filings determine how assets are handled, including digital assets like user data.
+In the U.S., companies normally file a Chapter 7 or Chapter 11 bankruptcy.
+The differences between the filings determine how assets are handled, including digital assets like personal data.

 A "Chapter 7" bankruptcy ceases company operations.
 Assets are liquidated to pay off debts with any remaining balances forgiven at the end of the procedure.
 Owners, operators and partners are then free to proceed with other opportunities without the burdens of the previous one affecting them.